sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 dot x y = foldl (+) 0 (liftA2 (*) x y)
 ~~~

+This function requires instances for <code>Functor</code>, <code>Foldable</code> and
-Given that instances for <code>Functor</code> and <code>Foldable</code> are both
+<code>Applicative</code>.
+Given that instances for the first two type classes are both easy to
-derivable (using Haskell's <code>deriving</code> syntax), one need only define
+write (and in some cases derivable using Haskell's <code>deriving</code> syntax), I will only
-an <code>Applicative</code> instance to make <code>dot</code> applicable.
+discuss <code>Applicative</code> instances in this post.
+(The instances for vectors and
+shape-encoded trees are left as an exercise for the reader.)

-One might reasonably wonder, must the two arguments to <code>dot</code> have the
+One might reasonably wonder, must the two arguments to <code>dot</code> have the same shape as
-same shape as before?
-It turns out that, yes, they do and for similar
+before?
+It turns out that, yes, they do and for similar reasons.
+I'll demonstrate the point by
-reasons.
-I'll demonstrate the point by looking at lists, vectors and trees.
+looking at how to define <code>Applicative</code> instances for lists, vectors and trees.

 ## Lists